 , (7)

-where is the equation of transformation of a measuring channel of temperature (Fig. 1) [10]; Es = ІR0 is sensor supply voltage (R0 is sensor resistance at temperature 0 °С); k1 is gain scaling factor (DA3, fig. 1);
+where is the equation of transformation for measurements of temperature (Figure 1) [10], Es = ІR0 is the sensor supply voltage (R0 is the sensor resistance at a temperature of 0 °С) and k1 is the gain scaling factor (DA3 in Figure 1),

-[pX-1] is sensitivity factor for ion activity at a temperature of 25 °С; [V-1] is coefficient of voltage sensitivity of the standard potential of the reference electrode; [°С-1] is coefficient of sensitivity at an additional measured temperature; [V-1] is coefficient of voltage sensitivity of the source of stable power supply of the voltage converter to the frequency; is the number of pairwise measurements of the temperature and ion activity; [pX] is uncertainty of type B, which is due to the presence of a limited class of accuracy (=0,7%) of the primary electrode; [mV] is uncertainty of type B, which is caused by the instability ( = 1,65 mV) of the standard potential of the reference electrode; [°С] is uncertainty of type B, which is caused by the existence of a bias voltage (= 0,2·10-3) of the operational amplifier when the temperature deviates ( = 5 °С) from the nominal value; [mV] is uncertainty of type B, which is caused by instability of the power supply source of the reference voltage ( = 2mV); [pX] is uncertainty of type B, which is caused by the nonlinearity () of the voltage converter in a frequency (AD650) [10 - 14].
+[pX–1] is the sensitivity factor for ion activity at a temperature of 25 °С,

+[V–1] is the coefficient of the voltage sensitivity of the standard potential of the reference electrode,

+[°С–1] is the coefficient of sensitivity at an additional measured temperature, [V-1] is the coefficient of the voltage sensitivity of the stable power supply source of the voltage-to-frequency converter, nij is the number of pairwise measurements of temperature and ion activity, [pX] is the type B uncertainty caused by the presence of a primary electrode with a low accuracy class ( = 0.7 %), [mV] is the type B uncertainty caused by the instability ( = 1.65 mV) of the standard potential of the reference electrode, [°С] is the type B uncertainty caused by the existence of a bias voltage (= 0.2·10–3) of the operational amplifier when the temperature deviates ( = 5 °С) from the nominal value, [mV] is the type B uncertainty caused by instability in the reference voltage power supply source ( = 2mV) and [pX] is the type B uncertainty caused by the nonlinearity () of the voltage converter (AD650) [10]-[14].

-The values of the combined uncertainty are calculated in [10, 14] and its maximum value for measuring the activity of phosphate ions is 17,21·10-3 pX in the range of measurements from 6 to 0.3 pX.
+The combined uncertainty values are calculated in [10] and [14], and the maximum uncertainty value for measuring the activity of phosphate ions is 17.21 × 10–3 pX in the range of measurements from 6 to 0.3 pX.

 A compatible two-dimensional confidence level density when measuring the activity of ions, taking into account the allowable deviation of the measurement error ε, which is established by the consumer, is described by the expression